OJddJO/Even-Better-Chess-Wiki/README.md

 ![skwaligned](skw_aligned.png)

-*The skewb can move and can take like the queen in normal chess*
+*The skewb can move and can take like the queen in normal chess.*

 ## Square-1

 ![sqr1](sqr1.png)

 *The square-1 can move like the queen in normal chess but every other square, can pass over the allied pawns.
-It takes as it moves*
+It takes as it moves.*

 ## Megaminx

 ![mega](mega.png)

-*The megaminx can copy the moves of the allied pawns around it*
+*The megaminx can copy the moves of the allied pawns around it. **It can't move by itself.***